athas/autocomf/README.md

 (presumably non-comment) line.
 For example:

 ```
-# AUTOCOMF USE fg=$¤myForegroundColour
+# AUTOCOMF USE fg=$¤myForegroundColour¤
 fg=$red
 ```

 The line `fg=$red` will be replacd by `fg=$foo`, where `foo` is the value of the `myForegroundColour` specified by the user.
-Note the use of the `¤` character to denote AUTOCOMF-level variables - because they are [language-unspecific](https://en.wikipedia.org/wiki/Currency_sign_(typography))!
+Note the use of the `¤` character to bracket AUTOCOMF-level variables - because they are [language-unspecific](https://en.wikipedia.org/wiki/Currency_sign_(typography))!